Planning-Inspectorate/back-office/README.md

 #### Environment Setup
+> [!IMPORTANT]
+> The following guide is specific to the development of the Applications Back Office.
+If setting-up the Appeals Back Office, please note that the following operations need to be executed in the `appeals/api` folder instead.

 The `api` app needs to know how to connect to the database.
 Create a `.env` file in `apps/api` with a `DATABASE_URL` entry, as follows: